-Delivering a fragment of the Rett syndrome gene, MECP2, into neurons eases features of the syndrome in mice, according to a new study by Adrian Bird of the Patrick Wild Centre and Stuart Cobb of the University of Glasgow which appeared in the journal Nature.
+Delivering a fragment of the Rett syndrome gene, MECP2, into neurons eases features of the syndrome in mice, according to a new study by Adrian Bird and Stuart Cobb of the Patrick Wild Centre which appeared in the journal Nature.

 The MECP2 protein is a master regulator of other genes, and a lack of it leads to Rett syndrome.
 A portion of the protein is known to play a critical role in regulating other genes.
 Activating a ‘mini-gene’ that encodes only this portion in mice that lack MECP2 alleviates motor problems and underactivity, the researchers found.
 The findings bolster the notion that gene therapy might ease features of Rett syndrome in people with the condition.